dsanson/dsanson.github.com/software.markdown

 -   [Pandoc][]

 If you are fed up with Microsoft Word and thinking about drinking the LaTeX koolaid, take a good hard look at pandoc first.
+If you are attracted to the trendy minimalist markdown friendly text editors (Writeroom, ByLine, iAWriter, etc.), and thinking about using [MultiMarkdown](http://fletcherpenney.net/multimarkdown/), take a good hard look at pandoc too.

 Pandoc is a command line tool that converts documents from one markup format to another.
 For academic writing, the key point is that it